kubernetes/enhancements/keps/sig-auth/4601-authorize-with-selectors/README.md

 // * ensure rawSelector and requirements are not both set
 // * consider the requirements field if set
 // * not try to parse or consider the rawSelector field if set.
-//   This avoid this is to avoid another CVE-2022-2880 (i.e. getting different systems to agree on how exactly to parse
+//   This is to avoid another CVE-2022-2880 (i.e. getting different systems to agree on how exactly to parse
 //   a query is not something we want), see https://www.oxeye.io/resources/golang-parameter-smuggling-attack for more details.
 // For the kube-apiserver:
 // * If rawSelector is empty and requirements are empty, the request is not limited.